Once upon a time there was a battle. A fight which felt impossible to win.

 This ancient tale describes how, as long as the leader’s arms were raised high, the tide was turned against the enemy of his people.
 But as soon as his limbs buckled with tiredness, the opposition got the advantage.

 It was his friends.
-Two people came alongside and held up his arms for as long as they were needed.
-With their combined strength, the enemy was defeated.
+Two people – Aaron and Hur – came alongside and held up his arms for as long as they were needed.
+The Lord honoured their combined strength, and the enemy was defeated.

-The turning point in this story was not self sufficiency, it was interdependence.
+The turning point in this story was not self sufficiency, it was dependence on God and interdependence between people.

 The turning point in this story was the strength that comes with shared responsibility.